peilun-he/PDSim/README.md

 # polynomial_diffusion_in_R
-Web application for the polynomial diffuison model
+Web application for the polynomial diffusion model